Central Saint Martins: Saint Martin's School of Art

 Saint Martin's School of Art was established in 1854 by Henry Mackenzie, vicar of the church of St Martin-in-the-Fields.
 It became independent from the church in 1859.
 Frank Martin became head of the sculpture department in 1952; he brought in young sculptors and recent graduates of the department as teachers.
 Among these, Anthony Caro was particularly influential.
 The group around him came to be known as the New Generation of British sculptors and the sculpture department of Saint Martin's became, in the words of Tim Scott: "the most famous in the art world".
 Saint Martin's became part of the London Institute in 1986, and merged with Central in 1989.

 Drama Centre London

 The Drama Centre London was founded in 1963 by a breakaway group of teachers and students from the Central School of Speech and Drama, led by John Blatchley, Yat Malmgren and Christopher Fettes.
 The school was a member of Drama UK and its undergraduate acting course was accredited by Drama UK.
 The Drama Centre London merged with Central Saint Martins in 1999.
 The University of the Arts London decided in 2020 to close it.

 Byam Shaw School of Art

-Byam Shaw School of Art was founded by the artists John Byam Shaw and Rex Vicat Cole in 1910 as a school of drawing and painting.
+Byam Shaw School of Art was founded by the artists Byam Shaw and Rex Vicat Cole in 1910 as a school of drawing and painting.
 It was originally located in Campden Street, Kensington, and moved to larger premises in Archway in 1990.
 It was subsumed by Central Saint Martins in 2003.